mslends/code-library/README.md

 # code-library

-This project is designed to be a one-stop resource for the DevMountain curriculum.
+This project is designed to be a one-stop resource for developers to use for information and instructions about any coding topic.

 Each topic is taken from the syllabus to help students further understand each concept.